BaptisteMP/11685_HW5/README.md

 - in SRGAN Generator, where does it add the global skip connection??? (elementwise sum?)
 - in

+- same LR for GEn and Discriminator ?

 To do list:
 - present autoencoder implementation